-In the 108th Congress, there has been little legislative activity involving environmental risk analysis or broader regulatory reform legislation.
-On May 18, 2004, the House passed H.R.
-2432, directing the President's Office of Management and Budget (OMB) to conduct a study of regulatory budgeting focusing on programs at three agencies, potentially including EPA, and to include the results of the study in the annual report to Congress on the costs and benefits of federal regulations.
-Companion bills have been introduced into the House (H.R.
-936) and Senate (S. 448) that would mandate research and evaluation of health effects for "vulnerable sub-populations" and establish a U.S. policy of protecting them from pollution with "an adequate margin of safety."
-The health of children would be protected by requiring an additional margin of safety of at least 10-fold in the setting of all environmental standards, unless reliable data were available and sufficient to evaluate the special susceptibility and exposure of children (including exposure before birth) to an environmental pollutant.
-Administrative reforms promoting risk analysis that were begun during the 107th Congress continued and intensified in the 108th, particularly in the form of directives from the Office of Information and Regulatory Affairs (OIRA) in OMB.
+The outlook for legislation related to risk analysis that might be proposed in the 109th Congress is unclear.
+In the 108th Congress, there was little legislative activity involving environmental risk analysis or broader regulatory reform legislation.
+The House passed H.R.
+2432, directing the President's Office of Management and Budget (OMB) to conduct a study of regulatory budgeting focusing on programs at three agencies, potentially including EPA, and to include the results of the study in the annual report to Congress on the costs and benefits of federal regulations, but no further action occurred prior to adjournment.
+On the other hand, administrative reforms promoting risk analysis that were begun during the 107th Congress continued and intensified in the 108th, particularly in the form of directives from the Office of Information and Regulatory Affairs (OIRA) in OMB.
+OIRA is likely to continue to support regulatory reform during the 109th Congress.